 Prevention and Treatment

 At Absolute Foot Care Specialists we offer treatment options for Athlete’s Foot and other fungal infections but there are things that you can do to prevent this from happening.

 - Wear shoes in public areas where fungal conditions flourish, this includes gym floors, swimming pools, changing rooms, locker rooms, public showers and anywhere people typically walk barefoot.

 - Occasionally removing the feet from shoes will allow the skin to breathe and air-out.

 - Interchange your shoes or sneakers from day to day and look for pairs that offer ventilation holes.

 - Wear cotton or wool socks that won't trap moisture in your toes, avoid soaking your feet in water and stay away from those who are infected with the disease.

 Dr. Noah Levine can diagnose your foot simply by examining the affected area.
 Sometimes a sample of the flaking skin will be taken for further analysis if the doctor feels it is necessary.
-Athlete's foot can be treated with over-the-counter creams or lotions but in most persistent cases, prescription pills or topical creams may be needed.
+Athlete's foot can be treated with over-the-counter, topical antifungal cream or lotion, but in most persistent cases, prescription pills or topical creams may be needed.
 Ask your podiatrist about which treatment option is best for you!